jeffjaehoyang/new-jeffyang.io/src/data/about/index.md

 ### Why do I like to code?

 _I love to build and create software & products that impact the world in a positive way.
 It's a great feeling to be able to help others through technology!_

+### What technologies interest me?

+_I am still in the process of exploring many different areas of software engineering.
+So far, I've found passion in delivering high quality end-products to users, as well as the art of crafting beautiful and readable code for us engineers.
+I especially enjoying exploring various web technologies.
+I love how the technologies related to the web are rapidly developing.
+I also have a strong interest in designing scalable software architectures._